 The topic under discussion was the advantage of a woman's stocking as a bank.
 "Nowadays women wear hose so thin that you can read the serial numbers on the bills in the bankroll," advanced the New Fangled Guy.
 "Oh!
-I admit the principle is all right, but the money draws altogether too much interest.
+I admit vanced the New Fangled Guy. the principle is all right, but the money draws altogether too much interest.